wcarc-on/wcarc-site/minutes/minutes201709.md

 * Glenn (VE3XRA) and Tyler (VA3DGN) talked about the NVIS event scheduled for September 24 and what was done last year.
 * Glenn (VE3XRA) showed pictures taken during the September microwave contest and gave a quick update on the RAC AGM and the presentations which were given.
-* Doug (VE3XK) mentioned that he was in discussion with the Sobey's store so that we wouldn't need to schedule on a monthly basis anymore.
 * Clayton (VE3IRR) showed information on the new the LimeSDR Mini project.

 ### Speaker